-If a QIBA Conformance Statement is already available for an actor (e.g., your analysis software), you may choose to provide a copy of that statement rather than confirming each of the requirements in that Actors checklist yourself.
+If a QIBA Conformance Statement is already available for an Actor (e.g., your analysis software), you may choose to provide a copy of that statement rather than confirming each of the requirements in that Actors checklist yourself.

-Vendors publishing a QIBA Conformance Statement shall provide a set of "Model-specific Parameters" (as shown in Appendix D) describing how their product was configured to achieve conformance.
+Vendors publishing a QIBA Conformance Statement shall provide a set of "Model-specific Parameters" (as shown in Appendix D) describing how their product was configured and is to be used to achieve conformance.
 Vendors shall also provide access or describe the characteristics of the test set used for conformance testing.